wangby511/System-Design-Architecture-and-Infra/cassandra.md

 Potential issues:

 A) update/delete a little slow as it needs to update/delete information from multiple nodes.
 B) low consistency.

+## Virtual Node

+Virtual nodes in a Cassandra cluster are also called **vnodes**.
+Vnodes can be defined for each physical node in the cluster.
+Each node in the ring can hold multiple virtual nodes.
+By default, each node has 256 virtual nodes.

+## Scaling

+Cassandra natively supports horizontal scaling, in a way similar to consistent hashing.

+Data is evenly distributed to every node with a partitioning mapping and a proper replication factor.
+Each node saves its own part of the ring based on hashed value (partitioning) and also saves copies from other virtual nodes (replication).

 ## Reference